coding-enthusiastic/responsive-web-design/NOTES.md

 + `margin: auto` acts like justify-center in flex.

-+ `p:last-of-type` psuedo element takes only the last element of specified tag for styling.
++ `p:last-of-type` pseudo element takes only the last element of specified tag for styling.

-+ `vetical-align` acts like items-center in flex.
++ `vertical-align` acts like items-center in flex.

 + `input[type:"submit"]` selects only the input with the specified attribute.